johan-st/portfolio/src/md/contact.md

+# I am on assignment

-# I am currently available.
+I am currently on assignmeent and not available.

-If you have questions or are interested in hiring me, don't hesitate to ge in touch.
+I do however have several talented colleagues so if you are looking for a developer make sure to shoot an email to Simon or Sara.

 - me [email](johan.strand@appliedtechnology.se)
 - me phone: [+46 73-6 23 28 47](tel:+46736232847)